payu-india/CMS-Chatbot/reference/Merchant Wallet/closed-loop-wallet-apis/loading-wallet/pg-load-api.md

 metadata:
   robots: index
 ---
-The **PG Load** API allows you to is used for adding money through PG.
+The **PG Load** API allows you to create a credit transaction entry through a payment gateway.

 ## Environment